 It’s true that the last place I’ve visited is always my new favorite destination.
-But…If I had to pick a perfect base in Europe that was drop dead gorgeous, but conveniently located to some of my favorite places, I’m pretty sure it would be Bregenz, Austria.
+But…If I had to pick a perfect base in Europe that was drop dead gorgeous, but conveniently located to some of my favorite places, I’m pretty sure it would be Bregenz, Austria in the Vorarlberg region.
 Cycling Lake Constance and hiking the Pfänder were just two of the lovely experiences Steve and I enjoyed after our week in May working in Regensburg.

 It’s always a special experience when you can stay with locals and that’s just what we did in Bregenz.
+Plus, Austria is amazing.
 Our friends Franz and Sharon relocated from San Diego, California—where we live—over a decade ago to care for Franz’ aging mother and help their son gain fluency in German.

 And then they never left.
 I totally get it now!